home-assistant/hassbian-scripts/docs/webterminal.md

 ## Description
-This script installs an web terminal called 'shellinabox' to you system that give you SSH access in you web browser.
+This script installs an web terminal called 'shellinabox' to you system that give you SSH access in your web browser.

 ## Installation
 ```